RN Residency 17

 • Obtain CPR/BLS certification.

-• Pass NCLEX and hold a current Washington State RN License.
+• Pass NCLEX and hold a current Washington state RN license.

 • New graduate RN or RN with less than twelve months of experience in acute care.

-RN License is required prior to start date, but you can apply with a license pending.
+RN license is required prior to start date, but you can apply with a license pending.

 Commitment